 8. Waterfall Chart

-I sometimes use a waterfall chart to show how an initial value changes with intermediate values — either positive or negative — and results in a final value.
+I use a waterfall chart to illustrate how an initial value changes in response to intermediate values — either positive or negative — and ultimately results in a final value.

-Use this chart to reveal the composition of a number.
-An example of this would be to showcase how different departments influence overall company revenue and lead to a specific profit number.
+In short, I will use this chart to reveal the composition of a number.
+To showcase how different departments influence overall company revenue and lead to a specific profit number, for example.

 Best Use Cases for This Type of Chart

-In the example above, the chart moves from the starting balance on the far left to the ending balance on the far right.
+In the example above, the chart progresses from the starting balance on the left to the ending balance on the right.
 Factors in the center include deposits, transfers in and out, and bank fees.

-A waterfall chart offers a quick visual, making complex processes and outcomes easier to see and troubleshoot.
-For example, SaaS companies often measure customer churn.
-This format can help visualize changes in new, current, and free trial users or changes by user segment.
+A waterfall chart works great for an example like this, as it offers a quick visual.
+This makes complex processes and outcomes easier to see and troubleshoot.
+Another example is a SaaS company measuring customer churn.
+I suggest this format to visualize changes in new, current, and free trial users or changes by user segment.

 You may also want to try a waterfall chart to show: